dattran-ms/dattran-ms.github.io/_posts/2021-09-13-azure-logic-app.md

 ---
 Azure Logic Apps are Enterprise Integration Service, which means their main purpose is orchestration, integration and scheduling of tasks in a simple way.
 With easy to use user interface, no coding design and powerful extensibility you can easily integrate services in minutes.

-In this video I will cover basics of Logic Apps and show couple of demos.
+In this tutorial.
+I will cover basics of Logic Apps and show couple of demos.
 ![all-trigger]({{ site.baseurl }}/assets/images/az-basic-logic-app/az-basic-logic-app-1.png)

 <br>